• We are MACRE Ithaca!

-Located at 415 N. Tioga St. in downtown Ithaca, Media Arts Collective + Research Exchange [MACRE] (pronounced "maker") is a "third space" for sustained creative work, play, and community skill-building.
-Since opening in June 2025, we have established ourselves as a hub for media-making and experimentation, dedicated to expanding access to creative resources for marginalized and underfunded communities.
+Located at 415 N. Tioga St. in downtown Ithaca, Media Arts Collective + Resource Exchange [MACRE] (pronounced "maker") is a "third space" for sustained creative work, play, and community skill-building.
+Since opening in June 2025, we have established a downtown hub where art, engineering, and the humanities intersect.

-While MACRE continues to evolve, our central goal remains steadfast: to expand access to media tools, skills, and resources for marginalized and underfunded communities.
+While MACRE continues to evolve, our central goal remains steadfast: to expand access to media tools, skills, and resources.
 By centering community voices, we use creative expression to address real-world issues and build a shared sense of purpose.
 Our mission is grounded in three key commitments:

 Participatory Media & Research

 We practice a collaborative approach that ensures communities are involved at every stage—from ideation and creation to public reflection.
-Through our Intern-cubator and residency programs, we facilitate "technical conduits" that bridge the gap between an artist’s vision and the community’s engagement, fostering collective ownership of the creative process.
+We seek to bridge the gap between an artist’s vision and the community’s engagement, fostering collective ownership of the creative process.

 Civic Engagement & Justice